sebastianor/3DMobileRobotNavigation/README.md

   ```sh
 $ roslaunch turtlebot_rviz_launchers view_robot.launch
 ```
-> If you want to see created map please add in Rviz MarkerArray in topic occupied_cells
+> If you want to see created map please add in Rviz MarkerArray in topic occupied_cells_vis_array

   - Save projected version of map
   ```sh